Gousia-hub/Quiz_Brain.py/README.md

 # Quiz_Brain.py
 The concept of Oops is vividly used in this program.
-THis program is the code-version
+This program is the code-version of the quiz game and follows all its rules.